Last Updated on March 7, 2026 by George Pavlopoulos

 The best hotels in Athens

-Finding a hotel in a European capital can sometimes be overwhelming -and Athens is not an exception.
-There are thousands of options for your accommodation in Athens, but I will focus on the ones that will make the itineraries that I describe here possible.
-That said, I’m going to make a list of the best hotels in Athens, the ones that will offer you a quality stay combined with ease of access to sightseeing.
+That said, I’m going to compile a list of the best hotels in Athens, those that offer a quality stay combined with easy access to sightseeing.
 Prices will vary, of course, therefore choose according to your budget.

 - Hotel Grande Bretagne.
 That’s the most luxurious and historic accommodation option in Athens.
-It’s far from cheap, but it’s located in the very heart of Athens, straight at Syntagma Square.
+It’s far from cheap, but it’s located in the very heart of Athens, right at Syntagma Square.
 If spending extra cash for your stay is not a problem, then look no further.
 Check the prices for the Grande Bretagne here.

 - Electra Hotel.
 A newly refurbished hotel in the heart of Athens, just a couple of meters from Ermou Street.
 In the very heart of Plaka, the Electra Hotel offers stunning views of the Acropolis.
 Book your Electra Hotel stay here.